Crossway ESV Study Bible Personal Size Bible Review

 Each major section (such as Prophetic Books, each of the Testaments, between the Testaments, etc.) has an introduction that talks about key people, themes, scholarly issues, pronouns used, timelines, reading tips, etc. They also show a chart of the books within that section.

 The book introductions are detailed and average around 5-6 pages for most books.
 They discuss the author and title, date and location, theme, purpose, occasion, and background, key themes, history of salvation summary, timeline, and provide a detailed outline.
-Some books have maps that shows where the events of the book took place.
+Some books have maps that show where the events of the book took place.
 Some include a section that covers a key event in that book.

 There are 20,000 notes that include commentary, maps, charts, Hebrew and Greek definitions and explanations, references to similar passages or passages that explain or expand on the note, etc. They are extensive, averaging about half the page.
 Although they do have a theological bias (as should be expected with any study Bible), many of the notes give more than one point of view.